aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 [![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/tindie_amazing_small.jpg)](https://www.tindie.com/stores/aeonlabs/)

 access fees are divided into:
-- commercial uses.
+- commercial uses
 Is allowed selling and reselling of the PCB.
 All other restritions apply as stated in Creative Commons Share Alike license.
-- non-commercial uses Is not allowed selling nor reselling of the PCB.
+- non-commercial uses
+Is not allowed selling nor reselling of the PCB.
 All other restritions apply as stated in Creative Commons Share Alike non-comemrical license

-Is not allowed changing of branding in the PCB.
+For both option above, is not allowed changing of branding in the PCB.
 All other restritions apply as stated in Creative Commons Share Alike licenses.
 See Creativecommons.com for more info.

 ## Construction & Home